-When should I call a chaplain?Facing a challenging or life-threatening medical diagnosis or treatment can lead to deep spiritual inquiry or desire for spiritual support.
-Chaplains can help you:
+Facing a challenging or life-threatening medical diagnosis or treatment can lead to deep spiritual inquiry or desire for spiritual support.
+Chaplains can help:

-- Share and sort confused emotions and fears.
+- Share and sort confused emotions and fears

-- Receive prayer support and nonjudgmental guidance.
+- Provide prayer support and nonjudgmental presence